stanleyyoga123/Avatar-Duel/README.md

 # IF2210 Avatar Duel

-This is a game project based of class assignments maintained and developed by a team consists of 5 people.
+This is a game project based of class assignment maintained and developed by a team consists of 5 people.

 ***Prerequisites***